We are looing for independent sales representative of advertising specialties, if you have interested in working with us, welcome to contact us.

-Input CMYK color code, then you will know what Pantone colors are closed.
+Input the CMYK color code, then you will find what Pantone colors are close matches.

 Have you ever been asked to find a Pantone color equivalent to a CMYK color ?
 Finding what PMS colors are close to a CMYK color is a difficult and painful experience, your client may only have a CMYK color and the manufacturer ask a PMS color, how you match these requirements ?